Study programme

 Access to the field

-This programme involves fifteen universities from twelve countries.
+This programme involves seventeen universities from thirteen countries.
 Twice a year in Spring and Autumn, postgraduates (Master’s and doctoral), academic staff and associated professionals from participating universities and their non-academic partners meet at one of the university centres for a conference style ‘Common Session’.
 The CSP offers IMARC students an opportunity to engage freely with peers and academic staff in a range of structured and informal conference style settings.
-Though the fifteen university partners are centres of formal higher education, the Common Study Programme itself is a transnational and trans-institutional setting in which non-formal postgraduate learning takes place in the timetabled activity of the Common Session conference (see also https://commonstudyprogramme.wordpress.com).
+Though the seventeen university partners are centres of formal higher education, the Common Study Programme itself is a transnational and trans-institutional setting in which non-formal postgraduate learning takes place in the timetabled activity of the Common Session conference (see also https://commonstudyprogramme.wordpress.com).
 A key educational element is the experience of short-term mobility, which is physical (geographical) as well as interdisciplinary and intercultural.

 Intended Learning Outcomes